iTeam-S/Ampalibe/docs/source/usage.rst

 .. note::

-   You can directly create projet without a new directory with **init** command
+   You can directly create project without a new directory with **init** command

 .. code-block:: console